Boverianda Nanjamma and Chinnappa

-Boverianda Nanjamma and Chinnappa are translators and scholars of Kodava studies.
+Boverianda Nanjamma and Chinnappa were translators and scholars of Kodava studies.
 Their Pattole Palame was written using the Kannada script originally.
 It has been translated into English by Boverianda Nanjamma and Chinnappa and has been published by Rupa & Co., New Delhi.

 Early life

 Boverianda Nanjamma and Chinnappa are the grandchildren of Nadikerianda Chinnappa, the compiler of the Pattole Palame.
 Nadikerianda Chinnappa's daughter Gangamma married Muthanna who was an engineer and from the Boverianda clan.
 Chinnappa's son Subbayya and daughter-in-law were both teachers.
 Their daughter Nanjamma was married to her cross-cousin, the son of Gangamma (Chinnappa's daughter), who had also been named Chinnappa.

 Careers

 They both pursued their professions at Chennai, Kolkata and Canada.
 Nanjamma was a visiting fellow at Cambridge University in 1974.
 She has also co-authored a book on Business Survey Methods.

 In 1993 she was elected as a Fellow of the American Statistical Association.

 In 2006 she was given an honorary doctorate degree (D. Litt.) of the Mangalore University by T. N. Chaturvedi, the Governor of Karnataka.